Bentonville’s biking rep increases with move of U.S. Mountain Bike National Team to city

-BENTONVILLE -- The U.S. Mountain Bike National Team's move to the city could have a long-reaching impact on its trails, officials said.
+BENTONVILLE -- The U.S. Mountain Bike National Team's move to Bentonville could have a long-reaching impact on the city's trails, officials said.

 USA Cycling is the governing body for cycling in the United States and oversees the disciplines of road, track, mountain bike, cyclocross and BMX.